Query-farm/datasketches/docs/README.md

 # Apache DataSketches for DuckDB

-The DuckDB DataSketches Extension is a plugin for [DuckDB](https://duckdb.org) that provides an interface to the [Apache DataSketches](https://datasketches.apache.org/) library.
+The DuckDB DataSketches Extension is an extension for [DuckDB](https://duckdb.org) that provides an interface to the [Apache DataSketches](https://datasketches.apache.org/) library.
 This extension enables users to efficiently compute approximate results for large datasets directly within DuckDB, using state-of-the-art streaming algorithms for distinct counting, quantile estimation, and more.

 ## Why use this extension?